icxes/copyparty/README.md

 * shift-click another line for range-select

 * cut: select some files and `ctrl-x`
+* copy: select some files and `ctrl-c`
 * paste: `ctrl-v` in another folder
 * rename: `F2`

-you can move files across browser tabs (cut in one tab, paste in another)
+you can copy/move files across browser tabs (cut/copy in one tab, paste in another)

 ## shares